training china's Admirals and shipBuilders

 Fucheng Seetoo (司徒傅權)

-Yeh's classmate from Phillips Academy, Fucheng Seetoo (1889-1954, Situ Fuquan in Mandarin pinyin), also came to MIT to study Course XIII, supported by a Chinese Navy scholarship.
-A native of Guangdong, but born in Shanghai, Seetoo had originally gone to Phillips Academy as a self-supporting student.
-However, his father, a merchant in the sugar trade, lost his wealth in a typhoon, leaving him to search for scholarship funding to complete his education.
+Yeh's classmate from Phillips Academy Andover, Fucheng Seetoo (1889-1954, Situ Fuquan in Mandarin pinyin), also came to MIT to study Course XIII, supported by a Chinese Navy scholarship.
+A native of Guangdong, but born in Shanghai, Seetoo had originally come to the United States as part of a group of Chinese youths sent by the Chinese Government under the direction of Charles Tenney.
+Tenney placed Seetoo and two other students at Phillips Academy Andover, where they enrolled in the scientific course in fall 1906.
+Although he was a Chinese Government student, Seetoo was supported by family funds.
+Unfortunately, in May 1907, Tenney informed Andover that Seetoo's father, a merchant in the sugar trade, had lost his wealth in a typhoon, and was unable to continue supporting his son's overseas education.
+Tenney requested that Andover provide him with a scholarship and raised private funds to cover his room and board.
 Phillips Academy generously supported Seetoo as a scholarship student for a year, before he passed the examination to enter MIT.
-HT Shen helped Seetoo to obtain the Chinese Navy scholarship to support his education at MIT.
+HT Shen helped Seetoo to obtain a Chinese Navy scholarship to support his education at MIT.
 Graduating in the Class of 1914, Seetoo wrote his thesis on the topic of Stability of a Battleship in Damaged Condition.
 Like Chen, Seetoo was a founding officer of the Chinese Students' Club and also a member of the Naval Architectural Society.
 While at MIT, Seetoo also studied violin at the New England Conservatory of Music.
 After returning to China, Seetoo not only became a famous Naval architect, but also a famous violin-maker and violinist, pioneering the use of the instrument for Cantonese music.
 For more, see his profile.

 The Chinese students soon gained quite a presence in Course XIII.
 As early as 1909, HT Shen was elected vice-president of the Naval Architectural Society (Technique 1910, 255).
 By 1911-1912, nearly half (6 out of 14) of the members of the Naval Architectural Society were Chinese.
 Sidney Y. Chen was elected vice-president (Technique 1913, 276), with Hou-Kun Chow (Class of 1914) succeeding him in this position the following year (Technique 1914, 286).